questionlp/linhpham.org_jekyll/_posts/2025-12-22-wait-wait-stats-wrapped-2025.md

 ### Licensing and Distribution

-I have published the presentation file, images, database scripts and resulting data to the [wait-wait-stats-wrapped](https://github.com/questionlp/wait-wait-stats-wrapped) repository on Github, as well as publishing the full [wait-wait-stats-wrapped](https://codeberg.org/qlp/wait-wait-stats-wrapped) repository over on Codeberg.
+I have published the presentation file, images, database scripts and resulting data to the [wait-wait-stats-wrapped](https://github.com/questionlp/wait-wait-stats-wrapped) repository on GitHub, as well as publishing the full [wait-wait-stats-wrapped](https://codeberg.org/qlp/wait-wait-stats-wrapped) repository over on Codeberg.

 The presentation and image files have been published under the [Creative Commons Attribution-ShareAlike 4.0 International](Attribution-ShareAlike 4.0 International) license and the database scripts are licensed under the [MIT License](https://github.com/questionlp/wait-wait-stats-wrapped/blob/main/LICENSE.md) (*[Codeberg repo mirror](https://codeberg.org/qlp/wait-wait-stats-wrapped/src/branch/main/LICENSE.md)*).